Further Education During Unemployment: Identification, Estimation, and Empirical Implementation

 The only difference between (\ref{eq:now-v-later}) and (\ref{eq:lb_X1}) is the comparison group: the comparison group in (\ref{eq:now-v-later}) consists of workers who did not enroll in period 1 ($D_{1}=0)$, while the comparison group in (\ref{eq:lb_X1}) consists of workers who did not enroll in either period ($D=0$).
 Intuitively, it is impossible to identify the TOT with the treatment-now-versus-later estimand (\ref{eq:now-v-later}) because we do not observe $Y_t(0)$ of the later-enrollees (i.e., workers in its comparison group who enroll in period 2).
 By going from (\ref{eq:now-v-later}) to (\ref{eq:lb_X1}), we replace the later-enrollees by non-enrollees with similar $\mathbf{X}^{1}$, for whom $Y_t(0)$ is the observed $Y_t$.
 Assumption \ref{assu:S2_potential_outcome} says that these non-enrollees have a higher average $Y_t(0)$, allowing (\ref{eq:lb_X1}) to provide a lower bound for the TOT parameter.

 Directly implementing estimand (\ref{eq:lb_X1}) is subject to the curse of dimensionality when $\mathbf{X}^{1}$ contains many covariates.
 The use of a propensity score is the usual remedy for overcoming this challenge.
-However, we are not willing to make a strong CIA assumption for the estimand (i.e., $Y_t(0)\independent D_{2}|D_{1}=0,\mathbf{X}^{1}$), and, therefore, we do not have a standard propensity score theorem at our proposal.
+However, a strong CIA assumption for the estimand (i.e., $Y_t(0)\independent D_{2}|D_{1}=0,\mathbf{X}^{1}$ for $t\geqslant 1$) would imply that Assumption 2 holds with equality, which is potentially inconsistent with classic models of training selection as discussed above.
+(Note that this CIA assumption restricted to $t\geqslant2$ is different from Assumption \ref{assu:S2_seq_unconfound}b; the former conditions on $\mathbf{X}^{1}$, the information available just prior to the realization of $D_1$, whereas the latter conditions on $\mathbf{X}^{2}$, the information available just prior to the realization of $D_2$.)
+As we are unwilling to make such a strong independence assumption, we do not have a standard propensity score theorem at our disposal.
 Fortunately, as we show in Appendix \ref{subsec:Details-on-Bounds}, propensity score matching preserves inequality.\footnote{By similar reasoning, propensity score matching also preserves inequality in the simple static setting.
 Specifically, if selection into treatment is negative conditioning on covariates: $E[Y_t(0)|D=0,\mathbf{X}]\geqslant E[Y_t(0)|D=1,\mathbf{X}]$, then selection into treatment is also negative conditioning on the propensity score: $E[Y_t(0)|D=0,p(\mathbf{X})]\geqslant E[Y_t(0)|D=1,p(\mathbf{X})]$.
-This is a useful result, as it can help sign the population bias when propensity score matching.}
+This is a useful result, as it can help sign the population bias in propensity score matching.}

 Formally, define the propensity scores $p_{1}(\mathbf{X}^{1})\equiv\Pr(D_{1}=1|D_{2}=0,\mathbf{X}^{1})$ and $p_{2}(\mathbf{X}^{2})\equiv\Pr(D_{2}=1|D_{1}=0,\mathbf{X}^{2})$, and our main identification result is \begin{prop} Under Assumptions \ref{assu:S2_seq_unconfound} and \ref{assu:S2_potential_outcome} and provided that $p_{1}(\mathbf{X}^{1}),p_{2}(\mathbf{X}^{2})<1$,